-The removal was carried out without the use of any injectable anaesthetic.
-Generally injections are not required for benign mole removal using electrical arcing.
+The removal was carried out without the use of an injectable anesthetic.
+Generally, injections are not required for benign mole removal using electrical arcing.
 The topical numbing product contained over 10% lidocaine.
-This topical anaesthetic was applied using occlusion for one hour to become effective.
+This topical anesthetic was applied using occlusion for one hour to become effective.
 This was sufficient to carry out the procedure in complete comfort for the subject.
-Several medical practitioners prefer to inject the area with a local anaesthetic before carrying out the procedure because local anaesthetics become effective very quickly.
+Several medical practitioners prefer to inject the area with a local anesthetic before carrying out the procedure because local anesthetics become effective very quickly.

-Most topical "over the counter" numbing products available have a relative low percentage of active ingredients, therefore they require in the region of 45 minutes to 1 hour (using occlusion) in order to numb the area effectively.
+Most topical "over the counter" numbing products available have a relatively low percentage of active ingredients, therefore they require in the region of 45 minutes to 1 hour (using occlusion) in order to numb the area effectively.
 However, in case the wait time is a matter of concern, medical practitioners can order custom-made topical numbing products which are effective without occlusion and numb the area within 5 to 10 minutes from the application of the product.
-Because of this, even in case a fast numbing action be preferred, the use of injectable anaesthetics are not generally necessary in these types of aesthetic procedures.
+Because of this, even in the case, a fast numbing action be preferred, the use of injectable anesthetics are not generally necessary in these types of aesthetic procedures.

 During the first few days, a mild antiseptic was applied twice a day until the area scabbed.
 The after-care consisted in keeping the area not exposed to sources of infections.
 The subject used normal neutral shampoo as usual (once a day).